domesticatedviking/TextyMcSpeechy/README.md

  - [Using custom voices in Home Assistant](docs/using_custom_voices_in_home_assistant_os.md)
  - [Rendering custom voices for Home Assistant on a networked device with a GPU](docs/running_custom_piper_voices_on_GPU.md)

+## System Requirements
+ - A NVIDIA GPU with drivers capable of running CUDA is required.
+Training on CPU, while technically possible, is not officially supported.
+ - A hard drive with sufficient storage capacity for the base installation (~15GB) and checkpoint files generated during training.
+50gb of free space is suggested as a practical minimum.
+ - This project is written entirely in shell script and is primarily intended for Linux users.
+Windows users will need to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run it.

 ## Installation:
 1. Check for currently installed Nvidia driver by running `nvidia-smi`.
 If something like the image below shows up, you may be able to skip to step 3
 ![image](https://github.com/user-attachments/assets/d8d9c650-971c-427b-952e-8774f520f9e0)
 2. If Nvidia drivers are not installed on your system I recommend you do this using whatever "official" method exists for the distribution you are using.
-That's all the advice I can give you - In the past I have known the pain of spending hours repairing my OS after installing a driver I shouldn't have.
+That's all the advice I can give you - in the past I have known the pain of spending hours repairing my OS after installing a driver I shouldn't have.
 If you survive this step continue to step 3.
-3. Check whether docker is installed on your system by running `docker --version`.
+3. Check whether Docker is installed on your system by running `docker --version`.
 If it is installed skip to step 5.
 4. You can install Docker using the instructions here: https://docs.docker.com/engine/install/
-5. You will need the NVIDIA Container toolkit to enable GPU access within docker containers.  https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
+5. You will need the NVIDIA Container Toolkit to enable GPU access within docker containers.  https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
 6. Clone this repo and switch to the docker-dev branch.
 The command below will accomplish both:
 ```
 git clone -b docker-dev https://github.com/domesticatedviking/TextyMcSpeechy